 Lucy is a Fellow of the Royal Society of Arts and previous winner in the South East County & City Women in Business Awards.

 Lucy co-founded the Irish Street Arts, Circus & Spectacle Network with Chantal McCormick of Fidget Feet in late 2010.
-Lucy has worked as Project Manager of ISACS since 2014, became CEO in 2017 and has big dreams for the future!
+Lucy has worked as Project Manager of ISACS since 2014, became CEO in 2017 and Director in 2019.
+She has big dreams for the future!

 We are extremely grateful to our voluntary Board of Directors who give their time and expertise so generously.
 Our Board of Directors are elected by a one-third rotation, at each Annual General Meeting, by the members of ISACS.